Dogri script

-The Dogri script, also known as the Dogra Akkhar script (Dogri: नमें डोगरा अक्खर, ISO: Namēṁ Ḍōgrā Akkhar, Dogri pronunciation: [nəmẽː ɖoːgɾaː əkːʱəɾ]) is a writing system originally used for writing the Dogri language in Jammu and Kashmir in the northern part of the Indian subcontinent.
+The Dogri script is a writing system originally used for writing the Dogri language in Jammu and Kashmir in the northern part of the Indian subcontinent.

 History

-Name Dogra Akkhar was created by the order of Maharaja Ranbir Singh of Jammu and Kashmir.
+The revival of the Dogra Akkhar script was supported by the order of Maharaja Ranbir Singh of Jammu and Kashmir.
 It is a modified version of the old Dogra Akkhar script, which in turn was a Jammu variant of the Takri script.

 Efforts of revival

-Signboards in Name Dogra Akkhar were erected at Jammu Tawi railway station.
+Signboards in New Dogra Akkhar were erected at Jammu Tawi railway station.
 However, the script is functionally extinct, with Devanagari being used to write Dogri now.
+Most speakers of Dogra are unable to read and write the language in its original script.

 Unicode

 Name Dogra Akkhar was added as a Unicode block to the Unicode Standard in June, 2018 (version 11.0).

 The Unicode block is named Dogra, at U+11800–U+1184F, and contains 60 characters: